 As the bezel is just 5mm thin, it gives the impression that its images float in space.
 Of course, the GX doesn’t have to be wall-mounted.
 You can perch it on an AV rack in the time-honoured fashion, although you’ll need to buy a pair of optional feet to keep it upright (these’ll set you back another £99).

 Connections comprise of four HDMIs (HDMI 2 supports eARC), three USBs, an optical digital audio output and Ethernet LAN.
 Wireless connectivity comes via Bluetooth and Wi-Fi, along with Airplay 2 support.

-All HDMI inputs support 4K up to 120Hz, which makes the TV a good option if you’re looking to upgrade to a next gen console like the PlayStation 5 or Xbox Series X. Indeed, it’s well suited for gaming in general, with ALLM (Auto low Latency Mode) and VRR (Variable Refresh Rate).
+All HDMI inputs support 4K@120Hz, which makes the TV a good option if you’re looking to upgrade to a next gen console like the PS5 or Xbox Series X. Indeed, it’s well suited for gaming in general, with ALLM (Auto low Latency Mode) and VRR (Variable Refresh Rate).
 PC enthusiasts can take advantage of NVIDIA G-Sync.

 For such a futuristic flatscreen, it’s perhaps surprising to find Freeview Play missing.
 This means the set arrives without any mainstream catch-up TV apps on board.
 The company says it’s negotiating to add individual channel players to its webOS smart platform, but the absence of an up to date terrestrial tuner does seem a bit odd.

 LG has also made its Bean Bird mascot redundant, ostensibly in order to simplify installation.
 We kinda miss the little guy.